Michellinian/CS-unit-2/README.md

 This should essentially perform the same thing with the previous code, with long for loops.
 In conclusion, by using binary gates, it allows us to make the code more simple and line efficient.

+### Development of the digital number led program

+For this program we needed to create this using the concept of binary and binary gates:

 Evaluation